-Within 28 days or receiving notification of the completion of stage 2, an appeal can be made by any party involved, the complainant, the complained against, any participant in the investigation or any external supporter of these to the GCTCs independent complaints person and it will be his/her decision as to whether and when it will be heard.
+Within 28 days or receiving notification of the completion of stage 2, an appeal can be made by any party involved, the complainant, the complained against, any participant in the investigation or any external supporter of these, to the GCTCs independent complaints person and it will be his/her decision as to whether and when it will be heard.
 The independent complaints person will consider the information already gathered and the reported findings; will decide if further investigation is necessary and will report back their findings to the complainant within 21 days.
-Thereafter a complainant has 28 days

 CARRYING YOUR COMPLAINT TO AN EXTERNAL PROFESSIONAL BODY

-Finally, if this does not meet with satisfaction you are advised that you can submit a complaint to COSCA under its Complaints Procedure.
+Finally, if this does not meet with satisfaction you are advised that you can submit a complaint to COSCA under its Complaints Procedure, available on its website.

 Whenever there has been a formal complaint an Outcome Report will be sent by GCTC to COSCA and COSCA will verify that the GCTC’s complaints procedure has been followed and that the outcome is lawful, reasonable and properly explained (see 1.22 in COSCA’s complaints procedure, accessible on its website).
 The Outcome Report will be sent within 28 days.

 Should the complaint be upheld there are various sanctions that can be applied..